Primary Carnitine Deficiency

 Other tests that may be needed include an electrocardiogram to test heart function, and brain imaging studies such as CT or MRI scans.

-Genetic tests, using a blood sample, can analyze the person’s genes for particular defects that cause metabolic disease, but these tests often aren’t necessary for diagnosis or for determining treatment.
+Genetic tests, using a blood sample, can analyse the person’s genes for particular defects that cause metabolic disease, but these tests often aren’t necessary for diagnosis or for determining treatment.

 How common is primary carnitine deficiency?